RCIA stands for

 Candidates are given instruction in the doctrines and practises of the Roman Catholic Church and are asked to make a profession of faith at the Easter Vigil.

-RCIA includes both groups of seekers and will begin Tuesday, September 10th, 2013.
-The first semester will include video presentations and time for discussions.
-The second semester begins in January 2014 and will feature weekly lectures and discussions.
+RCIA includes both groups of seekers and begins meeting in or around September.
+The first semester includes video presentations and time for discussions.
+The second semester begins in January and features weekly lectures and discussions.

 If you are interested in the Roman Catholic faith, don't feel you have to wait until September.
 Phone the office at 321.0990 and make an appointment to speak with Father Jim.